 |

-There was a gymnastics club in Hurstpierpoint as early as the 1920's, based
+There was a gymnastics club in Hurstpierpoint as early as the 1920's, based in the old Parish Room, which ceased to operate in the thirties.

-The current club was formed in January 1980 with just forty junior and infant
+The current club was formed in January 1980 with just forty junior and infant aged girls.
+Since 1980 it has expanded in numbers, developed a wider range

-girls, from 3 to 16 years olds, with both qualified coaches and teachers.
+of equipment and now caters for three hundred gymnasts, both boys and girls, from 3 to 16 years olds, with both qualified coaches and teachers.

 During the past forty years the club has:-

-- trained over eight thousand gymnasts
+- trained over five thousand gymnasts

-- gained over twelve thousand awards
+- awarded over thirteen thousand awards

 - had members represent their schools and the county at National level in